valentinesalim/newportfolio/pages/about.md

 # **About Me**

 Hi, I am **{{ site.author.name }}** :wave:,<br>
-Always love to help others by combining my experiences in engineering, design and web development to build user-friendly digital applications.
+Love to help others by combining my experiences in engineering, design and web development to build user-friendly digital applications.
 I value simple content structure, clean design patterns, and thoughtful interactions.
-I prefer to keep learning, continue challenging myself, and do interesting things that matter.

-My abundant energy fuels me in the pursuit of many interests, hobbies, areas of study and artistic endeavors.
 I’m a fast learner, and love challenges.
-Always eager to learn something new.
+I tend to have high expectations towards my works and never settle for less.
+Always looking for ways to improve the efficiency of my life and the world around me.
 In my free time, I enjoy reading self-motivation books and singing.
-Sometimes take a lot of photography while travelling.
+Sometimes take a lot of photos while travelling.

 Feel free to send me a message if you want to collaborate on projects or just want to connect.
 <div class="row">

 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}